Berlin-Grunewald station: Platform 17

 Starting on 18 October 1941 until February 1945, the adjacent goods station was one of the major sites of deportation of Jews from Berlin.
 The trains left for ghettos in Eastern Europe such as Litzmannstadt and Warsaw.
 In 1942 trains left directly for Auschwitz and Theresienstadt concentration camps.
 A total of 35 trains transporting 17,000 Jews departed from Platform 17 (Gleis 17) directly to Auschwitz.
 By the end of the war more than 50,000 Jews had been deported through this station.

 Memorial

 On 18 October 1991 a monument was inaugurated at the ramp leading to the former freight yard.
 The memorial includes silhouettes etched into a concrete wall, designed by Polish artist Karol Broniatowski.

-On 27 January 1998 the Deutsche Bahn established a memorial entitled "Gleis 17" (Platform 17).
+On 27 January 1998, Deutsche Bahn established a memorial entitled "Gleis 17" (Platform 17).
 The installation records the dates of the transports, the number of people they carried and their destinations.

-Near the station entrance there is a plaque detailing the history of the station and its role in The Holocaust.
+Near the station entrance there is a plaque detailing the history of the station and its role in the Holocaust.